 Hiatal Hernia

-Predominantly found in the upper part of the stomach, a hiatal hernia develops when the stomach protrudes through the diaphragm into the chest cavity.
-This condition can cause symptoms like acid reflux, heartburn, and chest discomfort.
+Mostly located at the top of the stomach, a hiatal hernia results from the stomach pushing through the diaphragm into the chest cavity.
+Symptoms from this disorder could include heartburn, acid reflux, and chest pain.

 Incisional Hernia